 2. Would you like information about services and organisations to help and support you in your caring role?

 If so, information is available from reception and through the practice website.

 3. Are you aware of the benefits that may be available to you or the person(s) you care for to help with the cost of caring?

-If not, information is available from Carers Gloucestershire, Carers UK and Gloucestershire County Council (see the links below)
+If not, information is available from Gloucestershire Carers Hub, Carers UK and Gloucestershire County Council (see the links below)

 4. Do you need someone to talk to in confidence about your caring situation?

-If so, contact a carer's support worker at Carers Gloucestershire or Gloucestershire Young Carers (see links below)
+If so, contact a carer's support worker at Gloucestershire Carers Hub on 0300 111 9000 or Gloucestershire Young Carers (see links below)

 5. If you provide a substantial amount of care, do you know about your rights to a carer's assessment through Gloucestershire County Council?